BardouilleMhea/mhea_DH/index.markdown

 In the scope of this project, a *"Caribbean author"* is classified as a writer born in countries belonging or relating to the Caribbean Sea (including the West Indies) and the surrounding coasts, as well as authors of Caribbean heritage.

-InThe Gender Split: West Indian Literature, 1961-1990, researcher [Mhea Bardouille](/mhea_DH/about) asks:
+In The Gender Split: West Indian Literature, 1961-1990, researcher [Mhea Bardouille](/mhea_DH/about) asks:
 * What are the most common genres used by male and female authors who published books between 1961 and 1990?
 * What are the thematic differences between the works of female and male authors?
 * What are the ethnic parallels and distinctions between male and female authors, and which gender uses their literary works to share their cultural experiences?